Cauliflower Mac and Cheese

 Notes

-• Make Ahead: you can definitely put together the whole dish up to the step of baking, cover it air-tight, and refrigerate for a day.
-When ready to bake, take the dish out of the refrigerator, take off the cover and let it rest about 30 minutes while preheating the oven.
-Then bake as directed!
+• Make Ahead: prepare the whole dish up to the step of baking, cover it air-tight, and refrigerate for a day.
+Then bake the next day as directed!

-• Storing: store the leftovers right in the same baking dish or transfer it into a food storage container.
-Just make sure to cover it air-tight.
-Store in the refrigerator for 2-3 days.
+• Storing: store the leftovers in the same baking dish or transfer it into a food storage container.
+Cover it air-tight and refrigerate for 3-5 days.

-• Reheating: you can reheat individual portions in the microwave for 30 seconds at the time.
-Make sure not to overheat it!
-Or, you can reheat in the oven at 350°F just until warmed through.
+• Reheating: reheat individual portions in the microwave for 30 seconds at the time.
+Or, reheat in the oven at 350°F just until warmed through.

 Nutrition